 Do not look for clues in the waste yourself, as there may be harmful items in it.

-We aim to investigate and remove flytipped rubbish from our land and open spaces within 3 working days of being notified, when it's practical to do so.
+We aim to investigate and remove flytipped rubbish from our land and open spaces within three working days of being notified, when it's practical to do so.

 Whether you are a householder or business, you must dispose of waste correctly.
 This is from the moment the waste is produced to when it's received by a business that is authorised to deal with it.
-We'd recommend the following.
+We recommend the following.